-As students progress through their instructional program, teachers will collect a variety of diagnostic data to determine instructional choices so that all students can master the Common Core State Standards (CCSS).
-The overarching purpose of the PARCC Diagnostic Assessments is to provide instructionally useful information about how well students have learned, or how prepared they are to learn key content and skills tied to the CCSS in ELA/Literacy and Mathematics to educators.
+The overarching purpose of the PARCC diagnostic tools is to provide instructionally useful information to educators about how well students have learned, or how prepared they are to learn key content and skills tied to the standards.
 With this information, educators can:

-In addition to the diagnostic assessments at grades 2-8, PARCC envisions a set of innovative assessment tools to support teachers at kindergarten and first grade.
-As with the grade 2-8 diagnostic assessments, the primary purpose for these tools is to provide educators with instructionally useful information related to how students demonstrate CCSS proficiencies (including in relation to content progressions), and to provide that information at an appropriate level of detail and specificity to supplement a teacher’s current understanding of student proficiency.
+PARCC envisions a set of innovative tools to support teachers at kindergarten and first grade.
+As with the grades 2-8 diagnostic tools, the primary purpose for these tools is to provide educators with instructionally useful information related to how students demonstrate proficiencies (including in relation to content progressions), and to provide that information at an appropriate level of detail and specificity to supplement a teacher’s current understanding of student proficiency.

-The formative tools will be curriculum-embedded and gather information about student learning in a manner that seeks to be “invisible” to the student - that is, the formative experiences will be designed to fit within the regular experience of young students.
-Such information will be designed to provide teachers with information they can use to adjust instruction as appropriate.
+The formative tools will be incorporated into the curriculum and gather information about student learning in a way that seeks to be “invisible” to the student - that is, the formative experiences are designed to fit within the regular experience of young students.
+This provides teachers with information they can use to adjust instruction as appropriate.

-It is anticipated that the diagnostic assessments will be available in Summer 2015, for use in the 2015-16 school year.
-More information about the timeline of the K-1 tools is forthcoming.
+The diagnostic tools will be available in fall 2015, for use in the 2015-16 school year.

-As described in the Common Core State Standards, the ability for students to proficiently engage in speaking and listening activities is critical for their long-term opportunities.
-PARCC has developed claims for the Speaking and Listening assessment that align with the Common Core State Standards.
-Two major claims serve as the expected reporting categories for the assessment:
+As described in the Common Core State Standards, the ability of students to proficiently engage in speaking and listening activities is critical for their long-term opportunities.
+PARCC has developed claims for the speaking and listening tools that align with the standards.
+Two major claims serve as the expected reporting categories for the tools:

-In addition, given the anticipated design of the assessments, there are two supporting claims for which there should be evidence for classroom teachers to determine student abilities and to gather formative data to inform instruction as a result of student work produced in response to the PARCC Speaking and Listening Assessments:
+In addition, given the anticipated design of the assessments, there are two supporting claims for which there should be evidence for classroom teachers to determine student abilities and to gather formative data to inform instruction as a result of student work produced in response to the PARCC speaking and listening tools:

-The CCSS are designed to encourage meaningful integration of the Reading, Writing, Speaking, Listening, and Language standards.
-While the reporting categories are built to ensure data is provided regarding speaking and listening, the design of the assessments and these supporting claims are intended to build authentic integrations of the strands in the CCSS where possible.
+The Common Core standards are designed to encourage meaningful integration of the reading, writing, speaking, listening, and language standards.
+While the reporting categories are built to ensure information is provided regarding speaking and listening, the design of the tools and these supporting claims are intended to build authentic integrations of the strands in the standards where possible.